 Negative stereotypes are oversimplified and inaccurate beliefs about groups of people.
-They are harmful because they can lead to discrimination and prejudice.
+They are harmful because they can lead to discrimination, prejudice, and a phenomenon called stereotype threat.

 Some common negative stereotypes include the belief that women are not leaders and men are not caring.